Tudat/tudat/tutorials/matlabInterface/tutorialsSeamless/galileoConstellation.rst

   simulation.run();

-This method creates a temporary input file and calls the :literal:`json_interface` application, generating a temporary output file containing the state of the satellite for each integration step.
-Then, it loads this results into the struct :literal:`results` of the :literal:`simulation` object.
+This method creates a temporary input file and calls the :literal:`json_interface` application, generating a temporary output file containing the requested results.
+Then, it loads these results into the struct :literal:`results` of the :literal:`simulation` object.
 Finally, all the temporary files are deleted.

-We can now generate a 3D plot containing the orbits of the satellites (by plotting the positions of the satellites for all the integration epochs) and we also add the body Earth (to scale, using its average radius) and the final positions of the 30 satellites of the Galileo constellation:
+We can now generate a 3D plot showing the orbits of the satellites (by plotting the positions of the satellites for all the integration epochs) and we also add the body Earth (to scale, using its average radius) and the final positions of the 30 satellites of the Galileo constellation:

 .. code-block:: matlab